dbills777/derricksblog/src/pages/blog/2020-11-21-final-project-post-3.md

 ---
 This week I focused on building the rating system.
 Hovering over the stars highlights the selected rating and clicking sends a put request to the server and sets the value of the rating.
 After that the server sends the new ejs page back and it displays the new value for the rating.

+I'm in the middle of removing the blue edit buttons and implementing a double click listener to act as the toggle for editing.
+The recipe title is an input field that is styled to not look like an input field.
+This allows for editing right from this page.

 ![stars](/img/screen-shot-2020-11-21-at-8.45.28-pm.png "stars")

 # User Stories Currently Completed